nicoladebbia/CredLink/PROJECT-IDENTITY.md

 I commit to being honest about this choice in ALL documentation, communication, and marketing going forward.
 No more pretending to be what I'm not.
-This is a commercial product in development, not a finished product.
-Timeline: 6-12 months minimum to production-ready.
+We are building a commercial product, but we are NOT production ready yet.
+Timeline: 6-12 months minimum.

-Signed: Project Team
+Signed: Project Owner
 Date: 2024-11-09